VincentRan/VincentRan.github.io/README.md

 <p>This photograph was shot by Vincent himself in August 2017 at Drumheller, Cargary, AB.

 <h2>Terms and Conditions</h2>
-The posts on this website are not academically-based.
+<p>The posts on this website are not academically-based.
 In addition to that, this is a social media website for archaeologits who are willing to share their colorful moments in their career.
 Any unauthorized post is prohibited.
-Any action considered as plagiarism would result in account banned and further disposition.
+Any action considered as plagiarism would result in account banned and further disposition.</p>